 Athletics was just one of many pursuits I discovered.

 My Physical Education classes were some of my best times at school.
-I was described by my teachers as “highly competitive” and a “reliable, hardworking and talented sportsman”.
-Such was my enthusiasm that I participated in hockey, gymnastics and dance, even though I had no particular interest in perfecting my performances.
+My teachers described me as “highly competitive” and a “reliable, hardworking and talented sportsman”.

-Over the next three years I made many friends, became a valued part-time employee and again embraced competitive sports.
-I spent time improving skills in racket sports such as badminton, squash and tennis, and became lean and strong through weight training, indoor triathlons and extreme workouts such as CrossFit.
+Over the three years I made many friends, became a valued employee and again embraced competitive sports.
+I spent time improving skills in racket sports such as badminton, squash and tennis.
+I became lean and strong through weight training, indoor triathlons and intense workouts such as CrossFit.

-Before I ran my first competitive road race I had built a respectable fitness base and learnt the basics of effective training; a consistent routine fuelled by passion and developed in a competitive environment.
+Before I ran my first competitive road race I had built a respectable fitness base and learnt the basics of effective training; a consistent routine fuelled by passion in a competitive environment.